adamfoneil/DbFlow/README.md

 ![image](https://user-images.githubusercontent.com/4549398/127789297-5bda234a-72a7-423d-a685-54e580ede26c.png)

-This uses [DiffPlex](https://github.com/mmanela/diffplex) to achieve the diff view, which is awesome!

 ## Why?
 Source control of database objects is a fraught subject because database objects don't play nicely as ordinary source code.
 There are lots of solutions out there already for this, but I wanted to see what could be achieved using a reactive, **tracking** mindset instead of a **control** mindset.
 I believe that reliable, visible change tracking removes the need to maintain a separate code repository of database objects.
 The database itself is the "source of truth."
 But historically what's been missing is a continuous diff view of changes over the lifetime of objects.
 This is the feature gap this project fills.